TryHackMeNow/CyberLab/README.md

 Each file contains the virtual machine (VM) of the named CyberLab host.
 After importing, each host can be booted or shutdown separately from within *VirtualBox*.
 When a host is booted up, a window will open showing the host's terminal or GUI.
 You may now start to (counter-) hack your way through the network by interacting with the different hosts.

 **Notes**:
 - CyberLab is intentionally designed for an uncomplicated and fast setup.
-This has the tradeoff of somewhat larger VM file sizes.
+This has the tradeoff of somewhat larger virtual machine file sizes.
 You may off course choose to download only the hosts that are of interest to you.
+- The lab was successfully tested with *VirtualBox* 2.7.8.
+- Hacking/pentesting challenges might be included in future released of CyberLab.
 - Virtual machine files might be temporarily unavailable due to servicing.

 # Hosts